The Episode That Shadows The Career Of

 The Wicker Breakdown:

-- Teri Garr then officially opens the show with a monolog where she played a ditzy character of herself as she insisted that she was familiar with the entire crowd as if they as a whole were some individual that she met at a party but that joke ended up going nowhere, as did the joke of being randomly chosen to host while checking in for a hotel stay.
-Though these jokes sort of Petered out they were at least delivered in an entertaining way, so I wouldn't necessarily call this a failure.
+Teri Garr then officially opens the show with a monolog where she played a ditzy character of herself.
+She insisted that she was familiar with the entire crowd as if, collectively, they were an individual that she met at a party, This joke ended up going nowhere, as did the joke about randomly being chosen to host while checking in for a hotel stay.
+Though these jokes sort of petered out they were at least delivered in an entertaining way, so I wouldn't necessarily call this a failure.

-- Once again, Brad Hall gives us the news.
-This week, Julia Louis-Dreyfus dropped in as a monotoned news reporter who was recently fired and had to take a job as the voice of the lady that used to tell the time over the phone, Gary Kroeger reviewed the movie Star 80 where for some reason he ends the bit by stripping down to women's lingerie because the movie had something to do with Playboy, "Ann Landers" then dropped by with advice for the people of El Salvador, and as always, Sweetchuck got a segment to bash The New York Post.
+Once again, Brad Hall gives us the news.
+This week, Julia Louis-Dreyfus dropped in as a monotoned news reporter who was recently fired and had to take a job as the voice of the lady that used to tell the time over the phone.
+Gary Kroeger reviewed the movie Star 80 where, for some reason, he ends the bit by stripping down to women's lingerie, probably because the movie had something to do with Playboy.
+"Ann Landers" then dropped by with advice for the people of El Salvador, and as always.
+Finally, Sweetchuck got a segment to bash The New York Post.